 Although academic dishonesty can take many forms, in our field it manifests primarily as plagiarism of text or source code.
 The Graduate School Catalog defines plagiarism as “the appropriation for gain of ideas, language or work of another without sufficient public acknowledgment that the material is not one’s own.”
 As a graduate student, you very likely have a good understanding of the boundaries of what is acceptable and what is not.
 If you are ever uncertain, it is of course best to consult your instructor, the GPD or another faculty member.

 The penalty for an instance of plagiarism is, at a minimum, failure on the assignment, which may well be tantamount to failure in the course.
 A serious breach or a pattern of dishonesty can lead to expulsion from Loyola.
 Although quite rare in our department, cases have occurred in the past and have resulted in dismissal.

 Students, faculty, and administrators are strongly encouraged to resolve any problems they encounter in the academic process through informal discussion.
 If you are unable to resolve a problem with a member of the staff or faculty, or if you wish to lodge a formal complaint, you should first meet to discuss the matter with the GPD.
 If the problem cannot be satisfactorily resolved by the GPD, it will be taken up by the Department Chair.
-Violations of the University’s ethical standards not resolvable within the Department may call for the use of the Graduate School’s grievance procedure.
-Students wishing to initiate a grievance must do so in writing to the Dean.
+Unfortunately fully addressing a grievance within the department can take considerable time.
+The student must be patient.
+If a student is not satisfied with the decision within the department, then after the departmental decision, not earlier, the student may wish to initiate a grievance in writing to the Dean.
 Further information can be obtained from the Graduate School office.